-- A supporter of a nonprofit institution who "parks" funds with the organization's bank. - The funds are in the form of an aggregated certificate of deposit that your organization takes out with your bank. - The creditholder earns interest income on their funds. - These liquid assets are still owned by the individual, unlike a donation, and therefore there is not tax credit.
-The funds in the certificate of deposit are then pledged as collateral to the bank. - The collateral enables the organization to fully secure its borrowing with the bank, for a line of credit, or a term loan to cure a short-term deficit, or to use for a new venture. - Given the liquidity of the pledged assets, banks typically lend at one to two points above the interest paid on the certificates of deposit. - More importantly, the creditholder's collateral enables nonprofit institution to obtain the credit that it needs, when it needs it. - The creditholder gets his or her funds back when the CD matures.
+A supporter of a nonprofit institution who "parks" funds with the organization's bank.The funds are in the form of an aggregated certificate of deposit that your organization takes out with your bank.

+• The creditholder earns interest income on their funds.

+• These liquid assets are still owned by the individual, unlike a donation, and therefore there is no tax credit.
+The funds in the certificate of deposit are then pledged as collateral to the bank.

+• The collateral enables the organization to fully secure its borrowing with the bank, for a line of credit, or a term loan to cure a short-term deficit, or to use for a new venture.

+• Given the liquidity of the pledged assets, banks typically are quite willingly to lend.

+• More importantly, the creditholders's collateral enables the nonprofit institution to obtain the credit that it needs, when it needs it.

+• The creditholder gets his or her funds back when the CD matures.